This tutorial and recipe will show you how to prepare spaghetti squash noodles that turn out perfectly every time!

 Spaghetti squash is a winter squash but can be found in many places throughout most spring months.
 Not only are they packed with nutrients, but when cooked properly, they can taste just like authentic noodles and are absolutely delicious.

 Spaghetti squash makes the most perfect gluten-free noodle substitute.
 This is one of my favorite healthy swap recipes because it’s naturally gluten-free, low-carb, and high in fiber.

-Let’s take a look at why these noodles are so handy, plus step-by-step instructions for getting them right.
+Let’s take a look at why these noodles are so handy, plus step-by-step instructions for getting spaghetti squash noodles exactly right.

 Benefits of Using Spaghetti Squash for Noodles